IRA overview

 Types of IRAs

 Robinhood offers 2 different types of retirement accounts: traditional IRA and Roth IRA.
-You can open 1 of each type of IRA account at Robinhood, even if you already have an IRA at another financial institution or a workplace retirement plan, like a 401(k).
+You can open 1 of each type of IRA at Robinhood, even if you already have an IRA at another financial institution or a workplace retirement plan, like a 401(k).

-• A traditional IRA allows you to save for retirement with pre-tax dollars and tax advantages.
+A traditional IRA allows you to invest for retirement with pre-tax dollars and tax advantages.
 This means you may be able to deduct qualified contributions now and pay taxes later upon withdrawal or distribution.
 Your contributions may be fully or partially deductible, depending on your filing status, income, and if you (or your spouse) are covered by a workplace retirement plan.
-For the 2022 tax year, anyone with earned income is eligible for an annual contribution limit of $6,000 if you’re under age 50 (or $7,000 if you’re age 50 or older).
-In 2023 these contribution limits will increase to $6,500 for those under age 50 (or $7,500 for those age 50 or older).

 For more details, check out IRS Contributions to IRAs.